aksharaganapathi/monet/README.md

 ## Optional AI Monthly Summary

 Monet includes a monthly summary widget on the dashboard.
-It can use Groq if credentials are available, and it falls back to a deterministic local summary when they are not.
+It is opt-in, and can use Groq when credentials are available.
+If AI is disabled or credentials are missing, Monet falls back to a deterministic local summary.

+To use the AI path, enable it in Settings first, then provide credentials:

-Set these environment variables if you want the AI summary enabled:
+Set these environment variables:

 ```bash
 set GROQ_API_KEY=your_groq_api_key